Do You Need Employment?

 My first job was working in an orange juice factory, but I got canned and couldn’t concentrate.

-Then I worked in the woods as a lumberjack, but I couldn’t hack it, so they gave me the ax.
+Then I worked in the woods as a lumberjack, but I couldn’t do it well, so they gave me the ax.

 After that, I tried to be a tailor, but I wasn’t suited for it, mainly because it was a so-so job.

-Next, I tried working in a muffler factory, but that was exhausting.
+Next, I tried working in a muffler factory, which was exhausting.

 I wanted to be a barber, but I couldn’t cut it.